d4weed/gfw-article/blog.md

 ### Conclusion

+alternative to Mapbox GL
+- Google Maps
+- custom tileset format, with a custom GIS pipeline

 Phew, that was a journey.
 BTW, Vizzuality is looking for talented people to stop illegal fishing and deforestation by working on that kind of challenges.